Discipline between two freedoms. Isnt that lovely!!

-Started new piece of fiction, working title Machine Madness.
+Started new piece of fiction, very early working title Machine Madness.
+That wont be its final title.
 It is pretty good thru half of it.
 Then another aspect of the voice intrudes, starts taking over.
-Ooo la la when character baiting refracts into two.
-As first draft “business,” not bad.
+Though not entirely.
+When character baiting refracts into two.
+Fah.
+As first draft though really not bad.

 Added a fave book am re-reading to Fab a Lot, Clarice Lispector’s Água Viva.
 After having given a copy to Brendan McCarthy, director of Systems & Materiality over in SOF, at Parsons Newschool.
 Lovely when I give away a book, I get to see it from another deft perspicuity which enriches its reading anew.
 Also entry for Nick Cave’s Dublin concert.